 Pupils and parents are consulted about their transition experiences through such activities as questionnaires, the School Council, parent meetings and Circle Time in order to maintain and develop good practice.
+In addition, during the autumn, the Headteacher also visits the secondary schools of all the pupils who have transitioned from Year 6 at Alfriston to see how the children have settled and to help reflect on practice.

-The school regularly uses the East Sussex document 'Good Practice in Transition' as a school self-evaluating tool to ensure good transition practice is maintained and developed.
+The school regularly uses the East Sussex document 'Good Practice in Transition' as a school selfevaluating tool to ensure good transition practice is maintained and developed.